 Ms. Franklin applies this knowledge to her representation of both plaintiffs and defendants in all types and stages of commercial litigation.
-She has litigated cases across a broad spectrum of practices areas including complex business disputes, energy matters, real estate, patent, antitrust, and financial services.
+She has litigated cases across a broad spectrum of practices areas including complex business disputes, energy matters, real estate, patent, antitrust, securities, and financial services.
 Her work has resulted in successful trial judgments, multimillion-dollar settlements, and defense-side dismissals.

 Ms. Franklin’s recent representations include:

-- Serving as part of the interim co-lead counsel team for a proposed class of home sellers asserting antitrust claims relating to broker commissions against the four largest national real estate services companies and the National Association of Realtors.
+- Serving as part of the co-lead counsel team for a certified class of home sellers asserting antitrust claims relating to broker commissions against the four largest national real estate services companies and the National Association of Realtors.
 The class has reached proposed settlements of over $200 million with three of the brokerage defendants.
-Throughout the case, Ms. Franklin has played a critical role: successfully arguing the motion to appoint interim co-lead counsel and successfully opposed the defendants’ motions to dismiss; securing class certification; winning multiple discovery motions; and deposing nearly a dozen key witnesses in the case, including senior executives from the country’s largest real estate brokerages.
+Throughout the case, Ms. Franklin has played a critical role: successfully arguing the motion to appoint interim co-lead counsel; successfully opposing the defendants’ motions to dismiss; securing class certification; winning multiple discovery motions; and deposing nearly a dozen key witnesses in the case, including senior executives from the country’s largest real estate brokerages.

 - Representing Glacier Park Iron Ore Properties in its lease dispute with U.S. Steel Corporation related to valuable mining lands in the Minnesota Iron Range.
 In addition to briefing and arguing arbitrability issues in the Minnesota Court of Appeals, Ms. Franklin successfully petitioned the Minnesota Supreme Court for review of the Court of Appeals’ order denying her team’s motion to compel arbitration.
 She also argued that appeal at the Minnesota Supreme Court – this argument was covered by The American Lawyer, which spotlighted Ms. Franklin’s work and sought her opinion on how to get more young, female lawyers in front of appellate courts and by the St. Cloud Times, with whom Ms. Franklin discussed the case and reflected back on her time clerking for Justice Ruth Bader Ginsburg.